lazd/gulp-handlebars/README.md

 #### options.compiler
 Type: `Function`

-Custom compiler function to transform Handlebars template.
-By default, the latest stable version of Handlebars.precompile is used.
+Custom compiler function.
+By default, the precompile method of the provided Handlebars module is used (see [options.handlebars](#handlebarsoptions)).